mikedzikowski/ZTAImage/README.md

 ### Disk Encryption Set Requirements

 You must enable the feature for your subscription before you use the EncryptionAtHost property for your VM/VMSS.
-Use the following steps to enable the feature for your subscription:
+Use the following steps to enable the feature for your subscription.

 Execute the following command to register the feature for your subscription